-You’ve chosen your wedding dress, linens, cake, and the day is coming right up!
-But there is one more thing you have to do if you want to make it official — apply for a Minnesota marriage license!
+You’ve chosen your wedding dress, linens, and cake, and the day is coming right up!
+But there is one more thing you must do to make it official — apply for a Minnesota marriage license!
 This is an important step that you cannot forget, and thankfully our state makes the process pretty easy.
 We break down how to get your marriage license, what you’ll need, and where to get it done.

 WHAT IS A MINNESOTA MARRIAGE LICENSE

 Basically, it’s a legal document that you and your spouse-to-be fill out prior to the wedding day.
 Then, once you have your ceremony, your officiant will submit the license and your marriage certificate will be issued.
 Luckily, if you are getting married in Minnesota, the process is pretty pain-free and there is no waiting period after you apply!
 So this is good news for the last-minute brides and grooms, but we always recommend going in early as appointments are currently required in many counties.
 Plus, the license is good for 6 months so you may as well check it off your list early!

 To begin applying for a Minnesota marriage license, you’ll need to know this info: